 The results of the 2020 Census resulted in a significant reduction of the Louisville/Jefferson County, KY-IN Urbanized Area.
 This area is 16% smaller than it was after the 2010 Census, while the population remained relatively constant.
 There were two new UZAs established in 2020, Mt.
-Washington and LaGrange.
-When the Charlestown, IN UZA is considered, this brings the total number of UZAs with the MPA to a total of four.
+Washington, KY and LaGrange, KY.
+When the Charlestown, IN UZA is considered, this brings the total number of UZAs within the MPA to a total of four.
 Funding for the urban transportation planning program has traditionally been based on, and limited to, the population of the core UZA in the region.
-In other words, the formulas used for funding the metropolitan planning process in each state are based on the number of people living in the Louisville/Jefferson County, KY-IN UZA and therefore reductions should be expected in the near future.
+In other words, the formulas used for funding the metropolitan planning process in each state are based on the number of people living only in the Louisville/Jefferson County, KY-IN UZA.
+While this remains true in Indiana, Kentucky has recently chosen to fund the MPOs based on the population of all UZAs within the MPO, and therefore the population of the Mt.
+Washington and LaGrange areas of Kentucky are included.
+It is worth noting that this does not extend to the dedicated funding under MPO control for capital projects.
+The amount of those Federal funds is based on the population of the Louisville, KY-IN UZA alone.

-The focus for the MPO in FY 2025 will be similar to recent years.
-Much of the ongoing efforts are centered around the ongoing execution and maintenance of the FY 2023-2026 Transportation Improvement Program (TIP).
+The focus for the MPO in FY 2026 will change somewhat compared to recent years.
+KIPDA will have a new FY 2025-2028 Transportation Improvement Program (TIP) that is scheduled to be adopted in May 2025, with federal approval expected in June/July 2025.
+As always, the ongoing execution and maintenance of the new FY 2025-2028 TIP will remain a focus.
 The implementation of the Metropolitan Transportation Plan (MTP), Connecting Kentuckiana 2050, remains a focus as well.
 Both key planning documents were approved by the KIPDA Transportation Policy Committee in May 2023.
-Efforts in the development of the next TIP, tentatively scheduled for approval in Spring/Summer 2025 will begin in earnest in FY 2025, as will the early stages of development of the next MTP, scheduled for adoption no later than May 2027.
+The development of KIPDA's next MTP will also be a high priority in FY 2026, with its adoption scheduled for no later than May 2027.

-Among the other priorities in FY 2025 will be the development of the regional Safe Streets and Roads for All (SS4A) action planning grant.
-This planning effort began in FY 2024 and should be complete in late FY 2025.
-Also in FY 2025, KIPDA and our planning partners at Louisville Metro, the Indiana Department of Transportation (INDOT), the Town of Clarksville, and others will be working on executing on the recent Federal Railroad Administration (FRA) Corridor Identification grant that we received in December 2023.
-Those planning efforts will assess the viability of passenger rail service returning to the region with a route between Louisville and Chicago via Indianapolis.
-Step 1 of those efforts should conclude in early FY 2024, with Step 2 likely beginning in FY 2025 and continuing into FY 2026.
+Among the other priorities in FY 2026 will be the implementation of the regional Safe Streets and Roads for All (SS4A) action planning grant.
+The planning component of this effort began in FY 2024 and is scheduled to be completed in late FY 2025.
+Also in FY 2026, KIPDA and our planning partners at Louisville Metro, the Indiana Department of Transportation (INDOT), the Town of Clarksville, and others will be moving on to Step 2 of the recent Federal Railroad Administration (FRA) Corridor Identification grant that is assessing the viability of passenger rail between Louisville and Indianapolis.
+These efforts are to be completed in conjunction with INDOT's efforts assessing passenger rail improvements from Indianapolis to Chicago.
+Step 2 involves a substantial planning effort as defined by the FRA that will likely begin in early FY 2026 and continue through FY 2027 and possibly into FY 2028.